Azure/azure-powershell/src/ResourceManager/EventGrid/Commands.EventGrid/help/New-AzureRmEventGridDomain.md

 ```

 ### -Location
-The location of the topic
+The location of the domain.

 ```yaml
 Type: String